chrfrantz/NetLogo-Extension-DBSCAN/README.md

 * For NetLogo version 6.1, run `mvn clean package -f pom-v6.1.xml`

 In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn package`) which contains the underlying DBSCAN algorithm.
 Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 2).

+## Bugs and requests

+If you discover bugs or have requests regarding additional features, please create an issue in the [issue tracker](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/issues).